leonordaluma/leonordaluma/README.md

  - Email is the quickest way to get a response from me
  - I read text messages but I will never reply and I usually never answer my phone

- ### 😄 I do my best work when...
+ ### 😄 I do my best work when ...
- - The working environment is quite.
+ - I prefer a quite working environment

+### 👯 I’m looking to collaborate on ...
+ - NFTs
 <!--

 ### 🔭 I’m currently working on ...